The Mandalorian season 2 episode 7 recap: Mando gets a new look

 Source: www.orlandosentinel.com

-The live action Star Wars show on Disney Plus forced our hero and an old frenemy to go undercover, and we got a Baby Yoda first.
+The live-action Star Wars show on Disney Plus forces our hero and an old frenemy to go undercover, and we get a Baby Yoda first.

 More in www.cnet.com